piqiukali/assignment-template/README!!.md

 # assignment-template
-SD5913 - Assignment template
+SD5913 - QIU Jiali_Assignment
-don't check the code before you run the code.
+# don't check the code before you run the code.
 Please！

+# you may need ：
+diffusers
+torch
+flask